Fishing industry in Israel

 Fishing in Israel is a branch of the Israeli economy with historical significance.
 The three main natural fishing zones are the Mediterranean Sea, the Gulf of Aqaba, and the Kinneret (Sea of Galilee).
-A fourth area that was once historically significant, Lake Hula, no longer exists, as it was drained in the 1950s.
-In addition, aquaculture the growth of fish in ponds or in cages, is rising in prominence.
+Lake Hula was formerly a significant fishing area, but it was drained in the 1950s.
+Aquaculture, the farming of fish in ponds or cages, is also growing in importance.

 History

 There have been fisheries and fishing activity in the Mediterranean throughout recorded history.
 The 18 fish species most commercially important in Roman times were species of the family Scombridae, such as thunny, as well as sturgeon, gray mullet, red mullet, hake, Gilthead sea bream and moray.
 The artisanal fishing methods mentioned in Roman literature remain much the same today.
-Aristotle, Pliny, Oppian, Varro, Columella, Aelian, Atenaeus, Macrobius, Martial, Ovid and Strabo all attest to an interest in fish and fishing in Roman times.
+Aristotle, Pliny, Oppian, Varro, Columella, Aelian, Athenaeus, Macrobius, Martial, Ovid and Strabo all attest to an interest in fish and fishing in Roman times.

-The first attempt to establish a fishing industry after the First World War and early 1919 was by a group of Ahdut Ha'avoda members.
+In early 1919, a group of Ahdut Ha'avoda members attempted to establish a fishing industry.
 The "Pinsk fishermen" arrived in 1922 as a group from the town of Brest.
-The Shalom Ashkenazi family from Salonika in Greece constituted an independent and successful fishing group.
+The Shalom Ashkenazi family from Salonika, Greece, formed an independent fishing group.
 In late 1932, a maritime service company was established, followed by Jewish shipping companies in 1934-1935 such as Lloyd shipping.

 In 1936, the Jewish Agency established the Department of Fisheries headed by Bar-Kochba Meirovitch.
 In 1937, Captain Gustav Fitch was sent on behalf of "Gordonia" to Israel to survey the possibilities for a fishing industry on the coasts of Nahariya and Atlit.
 Kibbutz Neve Yam engaged in coastal fishing from boats they built themselves.
 Kibbutz Mishmar Krayot near Haifa Bay engaged in trawl fishing.
 The only ship of Kibbutz Galil Yam sank off the coast of Ashkelon.
 When the state was established, the entire Jewish fishing fleet on the Mediterranean consisted of four ships.

 After the establishment of the state, fishing cooperatives were established by fishermen who left the kibbutz.
 The Fisheries Department of the Ministry of Agriculture bought trawlers from the Netherlands, Denmark and England.
 By 1954 there were 28 fishing boats working off Israel's coasts.